gabriel654165/Epitech_Multiplayer_Platformer/README.md

 This Prject was made with my team : @roblevepi Thomas @balthi-tech @maxime-dodin and me

 `#Play`
+You can play by clicking on the executable without dowload Unity of course, clone the project and follow the steps :
 On linux : build/app.x86_64
 On Windows : build/app_Windows/UnityCrashHandler64.exe
 Don't pay attention for the executable's names